 Bedlam House: The Snohomish Mercy Hospitalnote (Snohomish is a small town located north-east of Seattle) is a mental treatment clinic.
 However, the place is run-down, the grounds unkempt, the paint peeling, and the patients are poorly cared for and rarely leave.
 To say nothing of what happens in the basement...

 Brainwashed and Crazy: The junkies in the Better Than Life dens are usually placid, lazily lost in their own little world... unless someone overrides the settings.
 By removing the BTL chip's motor inhibitor function and feeding them horrifying visions and messing with their neurotransmitter levels, they can be sent into an unwilling aggressive rage as they fight demons that only they can see who happen to be in the same place as actual people.

-Bug War: The two raids you launch on the Universal Brotherhood headquarters involve fighting extra-dimensional bugs.
+Bug War: The two raids on the Universal Brotherhood headquarters involve fighting extra-dimensional bugs.